The Differences Between the Leapfrog Hospital Safety Grade & Leapfrog Hospital Survey

 How many hospitals?
 Nearly 3,000 general hospitals are assigned a grade twice per year.

 What kind of hospitals are included/eligible?
 Any general, acute-care hospital in the U.S. for which there is enough publicly available data.
 Submission of a Leapfrog Hospital Survey is strongly encouraged but not required to receive a Grade, as long as the hospital has enough data available from other sources.
 Because of limitations and exclusions in publicly available data, the Leapfrog Hospital Safety Grade does not assess hospitals such as:

 - specialty hospitals such as children’s hospitals or cancer hospitals

-- hospitals in Maryland, Puerto Rico or Guam
+- hospitals in U.S. Territories such as Puerto Rico and Guam

 What does it measure?
 The Leapfrog Hospital Safety Grade looks at publicly available measures of safety – inpatient injuries, infections, and medical and medication errors.